The Lost Ship in the Desert

 That scenario rests on an unlikely coincidence of events, but the topography of the area, the potential for monumental flooding, the early explorations by Spanish vessels and a tragedy in the 20th century have all given some currency to the possibility of a shipwreck in the desert.
-We know that the Gulf of California and the Salton Sea were once connected, before the Colorado River delta emerged to separate them.
-We know that, in historic times, the Gulf of California’s incoming tides and the river’s outflow produced world-class "tidal bores," or walls of water moving up the stream bed.
-We know that the basin, at more than 270 feet below sea level, would serve as a ready receptacle for flood waters.
-We know that Spanish vessels sailed into the delta area in the 16th century, seeking treasures and ocean passages.
-We know that an exceptionally large tidal bore moved up the delta stream bed in 1922, capsizing a steamship and killing 86 of 125 passengers.
-(We also know that tidal bores no longer occur in the delta area because the river’s water is totally depleted by agricultural and municipal usage before it reaches the Gulf.)
+The Gulf of California and the Salton Sea were once connected, before the Colorado River delta emerged to separate them.
+In historic times, the Gulf of California’s incoming tides and the river’s outflow produced world-class "tidal bores," or walls of water moving up the stream bed.
+The basin, at more than 270 feet below sea level, would serve as a ready receptacle for flood waters.
+Spanish vessels sailed into the delta area in the 16th century, seeking treasures and ocean passages.
+An exceptionally large tidal bore moved up the delta stream bed in 1922, capsizing a steamship and killing 86 of 125 passengers.
+(Tidal bores no longer occur in the delta area because the river’s water is totally depleted by agricultural and municipal usage before it reaches the Gulf.)

 It would seem most likely that the ship, if it exists, would be a Spanish vessel, but some have speculated that it might be a craft from the navy of King Solomon, or the 10 lost tribes of Israel, or a warring people from the Indian Ocean, or a band of pirates.